-The Action Plan is posted on the DLG disaster recovery website https://kydlgweb.ky.gov/FederalGrants/16\DRP.cfm for the 30-day comment period.
-It is available in English and Spanish.
-DLG will ensure that all residents have equal access to information, including persons with disabilities, elderly families, and those with limited English proficiency.
+The Action Plan was posted on the DLG disaster recovery website https://kydlgweb.ky.gov/FederalGrants/16\DRP.cfm for the 30-day comment period.
+It was available in English and Spanish.
+DLG ensured that all residents had equal access to information, including persons with disabilities, elderly families, and those with limited English proficiency.